-During the year ended December 31, 2019, the Company issued stock options for an aggregate of 188 shares under the 2015 Plan to directors and employees of the Company.
-Of the 188 options issued, 38 options vest in four equal consecutive quarterly tranches from the date of grant.
-The remaining 150 options issued vest in three equal tranches on June 5, 2020, 2021 and 2022.
+During the year ended December 31, 2020, the Company issued stock options for an aggregate of 1,098 shares under the 2015 Plan to directors and employees of the Company.
+The options issued during the year ended December 31, 2020 generally vest and become exercisable over a period of one year to five years and expire ten years from the date of the grant.